Whipple procedure for pancreatic cancer

 If the tumor is contained entirely within the pancreas and appears as though it can be removed, a Whipple procedure may be the most appropriate treatment option for you.

-Although it is a common pancreatic cancer surgery, the Whipple procedure is a complicated surgery that requires a great deal of skill to perform.
-Fortunately, the surgical oncologists at CTCA have extensive experience in performing Whipple procedures.
+Although it is a common surgery for pancreatic cancer, the Whipple procedure is a complicated surgery that requires a great deal of skill to perform.
+Our surgical oncologists have extensive experience in performing Whipple procedures.

-Sometimes, your oncologists will use intraoperative radiation therapy (IORT) in combination with a Whipple procedure.
-With IORT, you receive a single, powerful dose of radiation directly to the tumor site during the procedure.
-This helps to minimize side effects, spare healthy tissues and reduce treatment times.
+In some cases, your surgical oncologist may also use intraoperative radiation therapy (IORT) in combination with a Whipple procedure.
+With IORT, you receive a single, powerful dose of radiation directly to the tumor site during the surgical procedure.
+This helps to minimize side effects, spare healthy tissues, and reduce treatment times.